 It was unacceptable to us that a new house handed-over in good faith had these many problems.
-Actually, this is greatly the norm unless you are dealing with the very best local builders or with the high-end national builders.
+Actually, this is greatly the norm unless you are dealing with the very best builders.
 While our problems were many and the process of fixing them challenging, the surprising reality is that there were more than a few houses with far more serious problems than ours:

 - Problems with piling giving away (resulting in the house sinking).